 What form will it take?
-This Framework will be digitised and linked to the aggregated findings from Rapid Evidence Reviews across Art & Design, Dance, Drama and Music - as well as to other national and international research and evidence - to create an interactive tool through which users can access the key findings from a wide body of evidence across the seven capabilities.\
+This Framework will be digitised and linked to the aggregated findings from Rapid Evidence Reviews across Art & Design, Dance, Drama and Music - as well as to other national and international research and evidence - to create an interactive tool through which users can access the key findings from a wide body of evidence across the seven capabilities.

-\ Rapid Evidence Reviews into Dance, Drama and Music education, and a refresh of the existing Art & Design Rapid Evidence Review, are a Royal Shakespeare Company/CLA co-commission, funded by the RSC.
-They have been developed through Midlands4Cities and have been overseen by Professor Pat Thomson, CLA's Senior Evidence Associate.
+Rapid Evidence Reviews into Dance, Drama and Music education, and a refresh of the existing Art & Design Rapid Evidence Review, are a Royal Shakespeare Company/CLA co-commission.
+They have been developed through Midlands4Cities.